-Is AI safety about systems becoming malevolent or conscious?
+Is the worry that AI will become malevolent or conscious?

 Concern about existential risk from misaligned AI is not based on worries that AI systems will become conscious, turn evil, or develop motivations like revenge or hatred.